Whale of a job change for JPMorgan's Staley

 | NEW YORK

-NEW YORK James "Jes" Staley is leaving his job as chairman of the investment banking unit of JPMorgan Chase & Co (JPM.N) to join a hedge fund that profited from the bank's $6.2 billion (3.8 billion pounds) derivatives loss at the hands of the "London Whale" trader.
+NEW YORK James "Jes" Staley is leaving his job as chairman of the investment banking unit of JPMorgan Chase & Co to join a hedge fund that profited from the bank's $6.2 billion "London Whale" loss.

-The 56-year-old Staley, who was moved aside in July from his position as chief executive for investment banking at JPMorgan, is becoming a partner at BlueMountain Capital Management, the hedge fund company said on Tuesday.
+The 56-year-old Staley, who was moved aside in July from his position as chief executive for investment banking at JPMorgan (JPM.N), is becoming a partner at BlueMountain Capital Management, the hedge fund company said on Tuesday.

 Later, BlueMountain worked for JPMorgan to help the bank close the positions, according to a person familiar with the matter.